 Although it’s possible to upload a Word document straight onto the Amazon Mobi generator, this doesn’t always result in the correct format.
 It’s a good idea to learn how to use the software required to get your book into the proper form for Kindle.
 Kindlepreneur is an excellent resource if you’re interested in learning more.

-Best Online Marketing & Social Media Jobs
+Online Marketing & Social Media Jobs From Home

 Here are the best online jobs for social media & marketing professionals:

-9. Start a Facebook Ads Business
+10. Start a Facebook Ads Business

-10. Create A Niche Website
+11. Create A Niche Website

-You can make money selling anything in any niche, but it’s important to pick a niche that you know well and are interested in, so you can create great content that gets people to your website and to buy the products you’re promoting.
+You can make money selling anything in any niche, but it’s important to pick a niche you know well and care about so you can create compelling content that gets people to your website and then convinces them to buy the products you’re promoting.

 To see what products you can promote, check out our list of the best affiliate programs.
 Once you set up your website, you’ll have to rank it on Google using SEO (search engine optimization).
-If you’re able to rank on Google, you’re likely to get hundreds of visits to your site every day, and this can result in a high passive income through the profit from affiliate links.
+If you’re able to rank on Google, you’re likely to get hundreds of visits to your site every day, and this could generate passive income through affiliate links.

 12. Become An SEO Consultant